-There is a persistent bias for exchange inflows.
-Net 35,000 and 867,000 coins entered exchanges over the past seven and 14 days, respectively (Chart 5).
+A bias for exchange inflows exists – net 123,000 and 175,000 coins entered exchanges over the past seven and 14 days, respectively (Chart 4).
 This is bearish ethereum.

 Futures Activity: Bearish Ethereum

-Futures open interest is now at lows last seen in March 2020 – it is currently around $4.6bn, down 17% over the past 14 days (Chart 7).
-Around $3.6bn (85%) of this comes from perpetual futures contracts.
-That is up 10pp since our last ethereum update.
+Futures open interest maintains its downtrend – it is currently $5.6bn, down 5% and 6% over the past seven and 14 days, respectively (Chart 6).
+Around $4.2bn (75%) of this comes from perpetual futures contracts.
+That is down 1pp since our last ethereum update.

 Perpetual funding rates reveal the directional bias of investors.
-On average, they had been increasing but still sit below zero (Chart 8).
+On average, they have been in a downtrend since last Thursday (Chart 7).

-Overall, futures open interest is historically low, and funding rates are negative: this is bearish ethereum.
+Overall, futures open interest is falling, and funding rates are decreasing: this is bearish ethereum.

 HODLers: Neutral Ethereum

-The 30-day moving average of the coin days destroyed (CDD) has been trending down (Chart 9).
+The 30-day moving average of the coin days destroyed (CDD) has been trending down since our last update (Chart 8).
 This suggests less distribution of older coins.

-However, splitting HODLers into those who have held for under one year and those for one year or more reveals some older hands are selling as the 1y+ vintage decreases slightly (Chart 10).
-This vintage was previously in a steep uptrend, but it looks as though we could be past the turning point as older hands start some selling.
+However, splitting HODLers into those who have held for under one year and those for one year or more reveals some older hands are selling as the 1y+ vintage decreases slightly (Chart 9).

 On balance, we view these HODLer metrics as neutral ethereum.